Treatment for tennis elbow

 - Another tennis elbow cause is a direct blow to your elbow, making the tendons swell.

 Who is at high risk of developing tennis elbow?

-People engaged in everyday physical work.
+People engage in everyday physical work.

 Since certain activities are more likely to affect a particular part of the elbow or arm, the symptoms experienced by people suffering from tennis elbow also vary.
 In contrast, pain outside the elbow is a common symptom.
-Other than that, the symptoms can vary from shooting pain in the forearm to pain while lifting weights or during simple activities like wrenches.
+Other than that, the symptoms can vary from shooting pain in the forearm to pain while lifting weights or during simple activities like wrenching.

-Depending on the particular tendon group that is damaged and other deciding factors, differential diagnosis of tennis elbow is divided into categories like anconeus compartment syndrome, bursitis, cervical radiculopathy, radio-humeral joint dysfunction, lateral epicondyle avulsion, musculocutaneous nerve entrapment, non-union of a radial neck fracture, osteoarthritis, posterior interosseous syndrome, posterolateral rotatory instability, radial nerve tension, radial tunnel syndrome, rheumatoid arthritis, strained lateral collateral ligaments, and snapping plicae syndrome.
+Depending on the particular tendon group that is damaged and other deciding factors, the differential diagnosis of tennis elbow is divided into categories like anconeus compartment syndrome, bursitis, cervical radiculopathy, radio-humeral joint dysfunction, lateral epicondyle avulsion, musculocutaneous nerve entrapment, non-union of a radial neck fracture, osteoarthritis, posterior interosseous syndrome, posterolateral rotatory instability, radial nerve tension, radial tunnel syndrome, rheumatoid arthritis, strained lateral collateral ligaments, and snapping plicae syndrome.